thecdrz/DeadLink/README.md

 The app will automatically prefer these env vars when present.

 ## Troubleshooting telnet
-- If in-game broadcast replies with "response not received" but the message shows up in game, this is normal for some servers without a prompt; HordeComms treats it as success.
+- If in-game broadcast replies with "response not received" but the message shows up in game, this is normal for some servers without a prompt; DeadLink treats it as success.
 - If you see repeated "[TELNET] Timeout":
 	- Verify server telnet is enabled and reachable (IP/port/password).
 	- Ensure the telnet port is open on the firewall and forwarded if remote.